flame/blis/sandbox/ref99/README.md

 To enable a sandbox at configure-time, you simply specify it as an option to `configure`.
 Either of the following usages are accepted:
 ```
-$ ./configure --enable-sandbox=c99 auto
+$ ./configure --enable-sandbox=ref99 auto
-$ ./configure -s c99 auto
+$ ./configure -s ref99 auto
 ```
-Here, we tell `configure` that we want to use the `c99` sandbox, which corresponds to a sub-directory of `sandbox` named `c99`.
-(Reminder: the `auto` is simply the configuration target and thus unrelated to sandboxes.)
+Here, we tell `configure` that we want to use the `ref99` sandbox, which corresponds to a sub-directory of `sandbox` named `ref99`.
+(Reminder: the `auto` argument is simply the configuration target and thus unrelated to sandboxes.)
 As configure runs, you should get output that includes lines similar to:
 ```
 configure: configuring for alternate gemm implementation:
-configure:   sandbox/c99
+configure:   sandbox/ref99
 ```
 And when you build BLIS, the last files to be compiled will be the source code in the specified sandbox:
 ```
-Compiling obj/haswell/sandbox/c99/blx_gemm_front.o ('haswell' CFLAGS for sandboxes)
+Compiling obj/haswell/sandbox/ref99/blx_gemm_front.o ('haswell' CFLAGS for sandboxes)
-Compiling obj/haswell/sandbox/c99/blx_gemm_int.o ('haswell' CFLAGS for sandboxes)
+Compiling obj/haswell/sandbox/ref99/blx_gemm_int.o ('haswell' CFLAGS for sandboxes)
-Compiling obj/haswell/sandbox/c99/base/blx_blksz.o ('haswell' CFLAGS for sandboxes)
+Compiling obj/haswell/sandbox/ref99/base/blx_blksz.o ('haswell' CFLAGS for sandboxes)
-Compiling obj/haswell/sandbox/c99/cntl/blx_gemm_cntl.o ('haswell' CFLAGS for sandboxes)
+Compiling obj/haswell/sandbox/ref99/cntl/blx_gemm_cntl.o ('haswell' CFLAGS for sandboxes)
 ...
 ```
 That's it!
 After the BLIS library is built, it will contain your chosen